yubin-park/ouidxpy/README.md

 This project is based on [Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding](https://github.com/susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding).

-I made it usable as a Python library with some assumptions.
+I ported it as a Python library with a few assumptions.

 Please contact me if you want to properly use the package.

-The implementation is not exactly the same as the paper.
+The implementation is not exactly the same as in the paper.
 Many custom assumptions are baked in, so please use this at your discretion.

 ## Install